FBAR (Foreign Bank Account Report)

 What it is (and why no American expat can afford not to know about it)

-For this reason, AARO – working with London-based American journalist Helen Burggraf, who edits the American Expat Financial News Journal – has prepared this four-part Special Report on FBARs (aka “Foreign Bank Account Reports”).
+For this reason, AARO – working with London-based American journalist Helen Burggraf – has prepared this four-part Special Report on FBARs, aka “Foreign Bank Account Reports”.

-We urge those who aren’t familiar with FBARs to at least read the beginning of this first article, because you don’t have to be rich to find you’ve fallen foul of the FBAR regs.
-(And since FBARs are not a tax form, they often aren’t always dealt with, or even mentioned, by U.S. tax preparers.)
+We urge those who are not familiar with FBARs to at least read the beginning of this first article, because you do not have to be rich to find that you have fallen foul of the FBAR regs (and since FBARs are not a tax form, they are often not prepared, or even mentioned, by U.S. tax preparers).

 - The main story, “The Foreign Bank Account Report (FinCEN Form 114) at 51”.